remy/mit-license/README.md

 curl -X POST "https://rem.mit-license.org/?copyright=Remy%20Sharp&url=http%3A%2F%2Fremysharp.com&email=me%40mysite.com&format=txt"
 ```

-If there's any problems in the automated creation, send me a pull request and it'll go live soon after.
+If there are any problems in the automated creation, send me a pull request and it'll go live soon after.

-Equally if you need to update the user file to include more details that you didn't initially include (extra fields in the next section) you will need to send a pull request on that `user.json` file via GitHub.
+Equally, if you need to update the user file to include more details that you didn't initially include (extra fields in the next section) you will need to send a pull request on that `user.json` file via GitHub.

 ## The user.json file

 The `users` directory contains a list of files, each representing a host on mit-license.org.
-The minimum requirement for the JSON is that is contains a `copyright` field - everything else is optional.
+The minimum requirement for the JSON is that it contains a `copyright` field - everything else is optional.
 Remember to ensure the `user.json` file is [valid JSON](http://jsonlint.com/).

 Available fields:

 -   copyright (required)
--   url
+-   URL
 -   email
 -   format
 -   gravatar